dwyl/aws-ses-lambda/README.md

 #### Separate Lambda Functions or One Lambda with Independent Functions?

-From _experience_ making distinct functions _separate_ lambda functions, just increases our cost without any discernible benefit.
+From _experience_ making distinct functions _separate_ lambda functions, just increases our cost/complexity without any discernible benefit.

 Having separate lambdas when we _know_ that all functionality is executed each time